 A lot of startups begin from home but eventually, they grow up and move out.
 Unfortunately, startups being born during Covid-19 may not enjoy such luck.
 Remote work is becoming a norm for many businesses – big and small – so consider yourself in the growing majority now.
 Thanks to technology, though, a lot can be managed even remotely when you put your mind to it and keep working.

 The resources we are listing here have been the go-to tools for businesses during the Covid-19 lockdown.
-As the economy returns to a semblance of normal, companies are relying on these tools for employees that have decided to continue working from home.
+As the economy returns to a semblance of normal, companies are relying on these remote work tools for employees that have decided to continue working from home.

 We are all familiar with Skype.
 It is free video calling software that many are still using.
 Sure, a lot of people have moved to Zoom but if you run a small company and want simpler features, Skype can still be your thing.

 For companies and consumers alike, Zoom has become a poster child for its sleek video conferencing software.
 The app is easy to use, with nifty features that are free, and amazing video call quality.
 This link includes beneficial tips that make remote work a breeze.